paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 is an important property: If the dispute carries on across an era change, we need to ensure that the new validator set will learn about any disputes and their votes, so they can put that information on chain.
-Dispute-distribution luckily has this property and sends votes to the current authority set always.
+Dispute-distribution luckily has this property and always sends votes to the current authority set.
 The issue is, for dispute-distribution, nodes send only their own explicit (or in some cases their approval vote) in addition to some opposing vote.
 This guarantees that at least some backing or approval vote will be present at the